 Should You Stay on the Canadian Side or the US Side?

 I always tell people that you need to visit both the Canadian and US Sides of Niagara Falls, so you may be wondering if it matters which one you stay on?
 Most people say that the view is better on the Canadian side.
 Many of the bigger hotels are located there, but there are also some nice boutique hotels in Niagara Falls, New York.
 Additionally, the Canadian side has more attractions and restaurant options.

 Recommended by Anisa

-We stayed at the Marriott Fallsview when we visited Niagara Falls.
+We stayed at the Marriott Fallsview during our romantic trip to Niagara Falls.
 It is technically the closest hotel to the Horseshoe Falls, so perhaps it is the hotel with the best view of Niagara Falls?
 We splurged on an upgraded room with a view of the Falls and whirlpool bathtub, and we weren’t disappointed.

 Our room was stylish with a seating area next to the huge windows overlooking the Falls.
 Our bed was comfortable and the oversized bathtub felt relaxing after a busy day of sightseeing.
 High-speed internet was included.

 From the hotel, we could walk to most attractions in the area and even to the American side.
 So for the most part, our car was parked in the valet lot at the hotel which was expensive.
 It took a bit of time to get the car when we needed it.

 We didn’t have time to enjoy the amenities at the hotel, but they do have an indoor pool, an outdoor sundeck, an award-winning spa, an upscale restaurant (Morton’s), a fitness center, and Starbucks in the lobby.

 Note: There are two Marriott properties in Niagara Falls right by each other.

 Visiting Niagara falls is one of the best getaways from Toronto, and staying overnight at a hotel with a view of the falls makes it even better.